-The Commission emphasizes that its approach in this initial set of guidelines is one of caution.
-It has examined the many hundreds of criminal statutes in the United States Code.
-It has begun with those that are the basis for a significant number of prosecutions.
-It has sought to place them in a rational order.
-It has developed additional distinctions relevant to the application of these provisions, and it has applied sentencing ranges to each resulting category.
-In doing so, it has relied upon estimates of existing sentencing practices as revealed by its own statistical analyses, based on summary reports of some 40,000 convictions, a sample of 10,000 augmented presentence reports, the parole guidelines and policy judgments.
+The Commission emphasizes that it drafted the initial guidelines with considerable caution.
+It examined the many hundreds of criminal statutes in the United States Code.
+It began with those that were the basis for a significant number of prosecutions and sought to place them in a rational order.
+It developed additional distinctions relevant to the application of these provisions and it applied sentencing ranges to each resulting category.
+In doing so, it relied upon preguidelines sentencing practice as revealed by its own statistical analyses based on summary reports of some 40,000 convictions, a sample of 10,000 augmented presentence reports, the parole guidelines, and policy judgments.

-The Commission recognizes that some will criticize this approach as overly cautious, as representing too little a departure from existing practice.
+The Commission recognizes that some will criticize this approach as overly cautious, as representing too little a departure from pre-guidelines sentencing practice.
 Yet, it will cure wide disparity.
 The Commission is a permanent body that can amend the guidelines each year.
-Although the data available to it, like all data, are imperfect, experience with these guidelines will lead to additional information and provide a firm empirical basis for revision.
+Although the data available to it, like all data, are imperfect, experience with the guidelines will lead to additional information and provide a firm empirical basis for consideration of revisions.

-Finally, the guidelines will apply to approximately 90 percent of all cases in the federal courts.
-Because of time constraints and the nonexistence of statistical information, some offenses that occur infrequently are not considered in this initial set of guidelines.
-They will, however, be addressed in the near future.
-Their exclusion from this initial submission does not reflect any judgment about their seriousness.
-The Commission has also deferred promulgation of guidelines pertaining to fines, probation and other sanctions for organizational defendants, with the exception of antitrust violations.
-The Commission also expects to address this area in the near future.
+Finally, the guidelines will apply to more than 90 percent of all felony and Class A misdemeanor cases in the federal courts.
+Because of time constraints and the nonexistence of statistical information, some offenses that occur infrequently are not considered in the guidelines.
+Their exclusion does not reflect any judgment regarding their seriousness and they will be addressed as the Commission refines the guidelines over time.

 Historical Note: Effective November 1, 1987.
-Amended effective November 1, 1989 (see Appendix C, amendments 67 and 68).
+Amended effective November 1, 1989 (see Appendix C, amendments 67 and 68); November 1, 1990 (see Appendix C, amendment 307).